zkjargon/zkjargon.github.io/src/intro_to_zk/interactive_proofs.md

 Of course, we can combine the two above techniques.
 The resulting proof systems are known as **interactive oracle proofs (IOP)**.

-> They are also known as probabilistically checkable interactive proofs (PCIP), although it seems that IOP is the preferred terminology.

 ![Interactive oracle proof](../images/cartoon_iop.png)

 Interestingly, IOPs are not more powerful than PCPs.